apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Use a keyed ModelHandler

-If a key is attached to the examples, use the `KeyedModelHandler`:
+If a key is attached to the examples, wrap the `KeyedModelHandler` around the `ModelHandler` object:

 ```
 from apache_beam.ml.inference.base import KeyedModelHandler